dhis2-sre/im-doc/api/README.md

 * [Instance](https://github.com/dhis2-sre/im-manager/tree/master/scripts)
 * [Database](https://github.com/dhis2-sre/im-database-manager/tree/master/scripts)

-The intention of the scripts is to provide an example of each endpoint.

 ## Environment

 Each service operates independently and serves its own set of end points.
-However, the services deployed in the "dev" environment are all accessed via the gateway.
+However, the services deployed in the "dev" environment are all accessed through a [gateway](https://github.com/dhis2-sre/go-api-gateway).

 Several services, including the gateway itself, depend on the user services so let's focus on that.